yassun7010/serde_valid/serde_valid/README.md

         "properties": {
             "val": {
                 "errors": [
-                    "this is min custom message_fn.",
+                    "this is custom message_fn.",
-                    "this is max custom message."
+                    "this is custom message."
                 ]
             }
         }